josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🌦️_hope_for_the_best_expect_the_worst.md

 > “We run systems expecting normal use.
 But we also must assume some actors will try to exploit transformation and triage behaviour.
 We therefore operate variant-resilient SARs, retain transformation logs, and maintain human sampling of automated queues.”

 This frames anti-exploitation as pragmatic resilience, not paranoid overreach.

 ---

+> "Hope for the best, expect the worst.
+> The world's a stage, we're unrehearsed.
+> Some reach the top, friends, while others drop, friends.
+> Hope for the best, expect the worst!"

+---